Updated: July 3, 2025

 • Visa-free travel to over 180 countries.

-• Access to Portugal’s affordable healthcare and high quality of life.
+• Access to Portugal’s affordable healthcare, education system, and high quality of life.

 No, Portugal allows dual citizenship, so acquiring another nationality will not result in the loss of Portuguese citizenship.